You have no items in your shopping cart.

 Bi-xenon bulbs are dual beam bulbs where both filaments (beams) use HID/Xenon technology.
 This specific term exists because HID/Xenon dual beam bulbs can come in a second form, where the low beam is HID/Xenon technology and the high beam is halogen, in which case it is called a hi/low bulb.

-Many people often think bi-xenon simply mean dual beam but that is not accurate.
+Many people often think bi-xenon simply means dual beam but that is not accurate.
 For example, asking for a bi-xenon LED bulb technically makes no sense at all.

 Alternatively, you can use our Vehicle Finder tool.
 Should your car have a dual beam system, you will see one the following dual beam bulbs listed: H4 (Dual-Beam), H13 (Dual-Beam), HB2 (Dual-Beam), 9003 (Dual-Beam), 9004 (Dual-Beam), 9007 (Dual-Beam), 9008 (Dual-Beam), D1S (Dual-Beam), D2S (Dual-Beam), D2R (Dual-Beam).